Skip to main content

 The persistent elevation of cortisol from HPA axis activation creates a ripple effect that dysregulates the very systems wellness initiatives aim to support ∞ metabolic, thyroid, and gonadal functions.
 A program becomes coercive at the precise moment it becomes a biological stressor, triggering a cascade that is antithetical to health.

-The principle of is central here.
+The principle of biological individuality is central here.
 A one-size-fits-all wellness challenge, for example, ignores the vast differences in genetics, metabolic history, and existing health status among employees.
 For an individual with subclinical hypothyroidism or underlying insulin resistance, a mandated diet or exercise regimen could be profoundly stressful and counterproductive.

 True wellness support involves providing resources and opportunities that employees can voluntarily integrate into their unique physiological context.
 This requires a shift from population-level mandates to person-level empowerment.